 This is provided that any such insurance shall not extend to any claim arising from any act or omission which the Trustees knew to be a breach of trust or breach of duty or which was committed by the Trustees in reckless disregard to whether it was a breach of trust or breach of duty or not and provided also that any such insurance shall not extend to the costs of any unsuccessful defence to a criminal prosecution brought against the Trustees in their capacity as directors of the Academy Trust.
 The limit of this indemnity is £10,000,000 per academy.

 OBJECTIVES & ACTIVITIES

 Mission

-Our motto, Flying high together, underpins the vision of the Trust to work collaboratively to achieve our mission:
+Our motto - Flying high together - underpins the Trust's collaborative ethos and drive to achieve our mission: